 The short answer is No.

-Regardless of the size of the strata scheme, the Owners Corporation must maintain the prescribed records and accounts.
+Regardless of the size of the Strata Scheme, the Owners Corporation must maintain the prescribed records and accounts to comply with the Strata Schemes Management Act 2015.
 A bank account must be opened in the name of the Owners Corporation and levies determined on an annual basis.
 All expenses must be paid out of that account and a record kept of all transactions.

-So, while you are effectively sharing the expenses anyway, they are paid for from a fund which you both equally contribute to and everything is accountable, recorded and above board.
-If you happen to have funds left over at the end of the year, the levies for the following year may not need to be as much although it's always a good idea to save a little for the proverbial 'rainy day' which will come along.
-Top
+So, while you are effectively sharing the expenses anyway, they are paid for from either the Administrative Fund or the Capital Works Fund which you both equally contribute to and everything is accountable, recorded and above board.
+If you happen to have money left over at the end of the year, the levies for the following year may not need to be as much although it's always a good idea to save a little for the proverbial 'rainy day' which will come along.
+This is specifically what the Capital Works Fund is for.
+Back

 Q: We have 6 minute books covering meetings over the past 5 years.
 Can we dispose of some of them?